-There were no negative customer adverse reactions known to occur when this review was created.
+No negative customer adverse reactions were known to occur when this review was created.
 That's good and to keep this trend going and minimize potential side effects you may experience, here are some things to consider:

 - Start with less than is recommended for the first week.
 If there are side effects for you, taking less should help minimize them.